atari-monk/battleship-ts/docs/log.md

 - time: 11:27 - 12:47
 - minutes: 80
 - commit: Add styling to index.html for improved readability with dark theme
 - note: Fail.
 Do not trust or belive LLM AI.
 Do small change, test.
 Big change that looks good, tested late, equals fail and waste of time.
+  In fact to be safe note evry step.

 2. Make game playable by adding new classes.

 - minutes estimate: 30
-- time: 12:48 -
+- time: 12:48 - 13:18
-- minutes:
+- minutes: 30
-- commit:
-- note: (optional)
+- commit: Add tests for BattleshipGrid constructor, hitCell, toString, and fleet placement functionality
+- note: Mannually defined what has to happen with api generated.
+Split tests to SRP to be more functional.

 ---